linseyo/oboeru-react-meteor/README.md

 # Description:
 "Oboeru" in Japanese means "To remember".
 I wanted to learn about Meteor.js which is a new Javascript Framework that allows developers to build Full Javascript based apps from the back-end to the front-end.
-I used this tutorial to learn about Meteor and to also practice on my Javascript skills.
+I used this tutorial to learn about Meteor and to also practice my Javascript skills.
+I was also curious about Mocha as a JS testing framework.
 I hope to build upon this and make a full fledge app!
-Currently it is useable.
+- Currently it is "useable".

 # Use: